corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/api-persistence.md

     weight: 7000
 section_menu: corda-5-dev-preview
 ---
 Corda 5 supports CRUD (Create, Read, Update, Delete) operations for user-defined types.
-This is achieved using JPA annotated entities and, to manage DB migrations, Liquibase.
+This is achieved using JPA-annotated entities and, to manage database migrations, Liquibase.

 ## Defining custom tables using Liquibase migrations